Arkansas Hunting Law: A Comprehensive Guide

 Common Forfeiture Scenarios

-• Gear and guns confiscated in over-limit cases (gear and guns that took years to acquire)
+• Gear and guns confiscated in over-limit cases that took years to acquire

 Hunters have lost equipment worth more than some people’s annual salary — boats, motors, decoys, blinds, and vehicles — due to violations they did not realize or intend.